 Cons of the PE535

-- Typically only available online or via large box stores.
+Typically the PE535 is only available online or via large box stores.
 You may have a hard time finding a dealer to work on one..

 How does it compare to other embroidery machines with 4″ x 4″ hoops?

 There are actually very few other embroidery machines made by other companies that compare to the Brother PE535, both in price and in reputation.

 For example, the least expensive Singer and Viking / Husqvarna embroidery machines are both sewing/embroidery combination machines and they both retail for around $1000.

 Janome makes an entry level embroidery only machine (the MC230E) that is quite comparable to the PE535.
 It does offer a larger hoop area for about the same price.

 But, these machines don’t seem to be as popular as the Brothers, so you may have a harder time finding someone to service it and fewer resources online to help you learn how to use it.

 You can buy this machine in a lot of places.
 The only challenge is being able to get it.
 Its popularity in conjunction with the pandemic has made getting any embroidery machine for a good price and in a timely fashion a bit of a challenge.

 Some of the retailers that offer the Brother PE535 include:

 - Sewing Machines Plus